Zywave/booster/src/_areas/blog/posts/2021-12-01-making-zui-more-performant.md

 ## The "bundle problem"
 The bundle has undoubtedly been a very successful addition to our toolkit.
 However, the unfortunate bit here is that all of the history has forced us to support an ever-growing, bloated bundle (as of this post, ~500kB) that might include code that a team doesn't need.
 Want just a button?
 Too bad, you get the whole kitchen sink!

+"Is 500kB really that bad?", you might ask.

+Yes.
+That 500kB is required to completely load before your application can properly render, as ZUI contains a good portion of your application's render.
+As we fold all applications under the "One Zywave" umbrella, jarring load times as you go from one application to another to access different features really has a noticeable negative impact on your users.
+And ZUI doesn't want to be in the way at all.

 ## The "bundle solution"
 More bundles!

 But seriously, more, but smaller bundles.

+We intend to ship two "core" bundles:
+- Form controls
+  - These represent all of the ZUI components that likely will be used in the creation of a form (one of the most common page functions you'll see at Zywave).
+  - This includes components like checkboxes, inputs, etc.
+- App components
+  - These represent all of the ZUI components that are required for [Zywave Shell](https://booster.zywave.dev/application-framework/components/shell/) to render
+  - This includes components like icons, shell, logo, etc.

+All other components (wells, notifiers, dialogs) are available à la carte, via a new components directory in the bundle package (e.g. zui-bundle/dist/components/dialog.js).

+We believe this approach is a reasonable compromise behind the developer experience of simple installs and end-user experience with more performant page loads.

+We intend to monitor utilization, and if we see other ways to offer small bundles that satisfy common scenarios, we'll definitely address those.